teqnickels/tetris/README.md

-# Browser Games - Tetris
+# Browser Games - Tetron

+## Project Overview

+Tetron is a learning project that allows a user to play tetris in their browser.
+My goal was to learn about:
+  - JavaScript object oriented programming
+  - Canvas

+## Installation Instructions

 ## How To Play
 In your terminal:
 - Clone this repository
 - run the command: